sguzunov/docs/docs/getting-started/02_how-to/03_glue42-enable-your-app/02_javascript/javascript.md

 ## Using the JavaScript Library

 [**Glue42 Enterprise**](https://glue42.com/enterprise/) provides several options for Glue42 enabling your applications.
-You can either [auto inject](#auto_injecting_the_library) (and optionally auto initialize) the Glue42 JavaScript library in your applications, or reference it (either as an [`npm` module](#referencing_the_library-from_an_npm_module), or as a [standalone JavaScript file](#referencing_the_library-from_a_javascript_file)) and then [initialize](#initializing_the_library) it.
+You can either [auto inject](#auto_injecting_the_library) (and optionally auto initialize) the Glue42 JavaScript library in your applications, or reference it (either as an [NPM module](#referencing_the_library-from_an_npm_module), or as a [standalone JavaScript file](#referencing_the_library-from_a_javascript_file)) and then [initialize](#initializing_the_library) it.
 Both approaches have their respective advantages and disadvantages.
 Usually, it is recommended to choose a global approach for all your Glue42 enabled applications (in some cases, there may be hundreds of Glue42 enabled applications in use) based on what best suits your needs and requirements.

 Auto injecting the library is the way to go if you need all your Glue42 enabled applications to use the same version of the library and have the option to be easily updated to the latest version of Glue42 JavaScript.
 Updating the library in all applications can be accomplished simply by redeploying [**Glue42 Enterprise**](https://glue42.com/enterprise/) - all Glue42 enabled applications will be automatically injected with the new version of the library, saving you the effort to update them one by one.
 Another option is to use a REST service providing the latest versions of Glue42 JavaScript.
 Apps with auto injected Glue42, however, won't be Glue42 enabled in the browser, which is something to consider if you need to use them in a browser.
 Auto injection may not work well for you in some other cases as well, depending on your production and deployment model.

-Using the Glue42 JavaScript library as a standalone file or as an `npm` package has its advantages too - your applications can use a different version of the library, if necessary.
+Using the Glue42 JavaScript library as a standalone file or as an NPM package has its advantages too - your applications can use a different version of the library, if necessary.
 Also, your applications can be Glue42 enabled in a browser.
 This, of course, means that updating the library can be a tedious and slow process, especially if you have many Glue42 enabled applications, the majority of which need to use a different version of the library.

 Below you can explore both options for using the Glue42 JavaScript library.

 ## Referencing the Library

 ### From a JavaScript File

 Glue42 JavaScript is a library available as a single JavaScript file, which you can include in your web applications using a `<script>` tag.
 If you are using a Glue42 installer, you can find the JavaScript files in `%LOCALAPPDATA%\Tick42\GlueSDK\GlueJS\js\web`.

 ```html
 <script type="text/javascript" src="desktop.umd.js"></script>